 Who Makes Wholehearted?

 WholeHearted foods are—presumably—manufactured for Petco by a third-party manufacturer.
 But we don’t know the name of that company.
 Like most brands working with a manufacturer, WholeHearted doesn’t disclose the name of their manufacturing partner.
-What we do know is that WholeHearted foods are made in the United States.
+What we do know is that WholeHearted foods are made in the United States and Thailand.

 Has Wholehearted Cat Food Been Recalled?